mliezun/bierecode/docs/cloudflare-functions.md

 Terraform configures the Pages project and attaches the `UPDATES_KV` namespace automatically.
 Deployments reference this binding without any manual setup.

-## Environment Variables
+## Runtime Bindings

+Pages Functions rely on two bindings that are configured automatically by Terraform:

+- `UPDATES_KV` – Workers KV namespace storing community updates.
+- `DB` – Cloudflare D1 database powering Better Auth.

-Pages Functions read credentials such as `ADMIN_USERNAME` and `ADMIN_PASSWORD` from environment variables.
-Define these in your Cloudflare Pages project settings.
-When running locally with `wrangler pages dev` they come from `wrangler.toml` under the `[vars]` section.
+When running locally with `wrangler pages dev` these bindings are defined in `wrangler.toml` so the functions behave the same as in production.